 Variation D: Identical to Variation C except has a RED and GOLD keystone decal on the boiler front that is numbered "2500".
 (1947)

 Variation E: This variation is similar to Variation A but would boast a redesigned pilot with a simulated front coupler and has a BLACK smoke stack that is considerable smaller than the SILVER aluminum ones.
-The No. 6466WX tender that came with this variation is sometimes found with a magnetic coupler.
+The No. 6466WX tender that came with this variation is sometimes found with an electronic coil coupler.
 (1948-1949)